bsye/vue-cico/README.md

 #### CSS

-There are two styles already set up, which you can select by adding the class to the component:
+There are three styles already set up, which you can select by adding the class to the component:

 Search Page: `.cico__style-search`
 Landing Page: `.cico__style-landing`
+Detail Page: `.cico__style-detail`

 The style is only related to the appearance of the inputs.